 Chances are if you are looking for off the beaten track in Laos, the Pakse (Bolaven) loop has appeared in your search results.
 Well, us too!
 This is how it went for us.

-Day 1 we had our free breakfast at Pakse Backpackers go on our semi automatic bike and set off late morning.
+Day 1 we had our free breakfast at Pakse Backpackers (£2.50 bed and breakfast here, can’t grumble).
+We aren’t early risers, so by late morning we hopped on our semi-automatic bike (the cheaper option of bike) and set off.
 We decided to do the loop clockwise, so our first stop was a waterfall and an abandoned resort.
 The road down to it was seriously bumpy and once we were down there it was pretty creepy.
 Not a jaw dropping stop, we would have happily skipped it.

 Next stop, the golden Buddha.
 Again, the road to get this did not resemble a road.
-This was just a quick stop, with some pretty impressive trees.
+This was just a 5 minute stop, with some pretty impressive trees.
+Nothing jaw dropping, and the atmosphere was a bit dodgy with a large group of teens hovering nearby.

-We then drove past the waterfall, before stopping in Tad Lo, our final stop for the day.
+We then drove past another en route waterfall, before stopping in Tad Lo, our final stop for the day.
 We parked up at our home stay and headed to the waterfalls which were pretty impressive

 We decided to do the extra loop before heading to Captain Hooks for the 13:30 tour.
 We drove past many villages, filled with waving children, rolling hills and a lot of cows on the road.
 It was all fun and games until we were faced with an incredibly steep incline where our bike decided to cut out and the breaks were not good enough to hold us on the hill.
 Off we went skidding down, feet dragging on the floor in an attempt to stop the bike.
 It ended with me pushing the bike while Will started it and drove up the hill leaving me to walk.